rembound/Arena-Helper/README.md

 The plugin uses perceptual hashing to detect the Hearthstone arena heroes and cards.
 The technique is based on the article [Looks Like It](http://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html).
 Implementation details of a similar project can be found here: [Hearthstone Image Recognition](https://github.com/wittenbe/Hearthstone-Image-Recognition).

+More technical information about how the plugin uses image recognition and how it calculates the perceptual hashes can be found in my article [Arena Helper](http://rembound.com/projects/arena-helper).

 ## Creating Plugins

 Arena Helper now has support for plugins within the plugin.
 If you are a site owner that has an API or if you want to create a website that integrates with Hearthstone to automatically detect the Arena cards and present a value and possible advice to the player, you can create your own plugin.
 Check out my article [How To Write Plugins For Arena Helper](http://rembound.com/articles/how-to-write-plugins-for-arena-helper) to read a tutorial on how to create such a plugin.
 If you want to see how it works immediately, you can find a TestPlugin project in the latest source code.